 Total Snow on Ground

-Uneven Snow: If the wind has blown and the snow is uneven, or if melting has occurred in some areas but not in others, then please take several measurements, average them, and enter that value.
+Uneven Snow: If the wind has blown and the snow is uneven, or if melting has occurred in some areas but not in others, then please take several measurements.
+Average your measurements into one value, and enter that value

 Melted Value From Core